 - When the space is greater than 1.5 inches, the bucks need to be securely fastened to the wall and the door.
-This requirement limits the shear length of fasteners to 1.5 inches and reduces the potential for bending failures in the fasteners.
+This requirement limits the sheer length of fasteners to 1.5 inches and reduces the potential for bending failures in the fasteners.

-- Install proper flashing around door as specified by manufacturer instructions.
+- Install proper flashing around the door as specified by manufacturer instructions.
 Protect flashing with overlapping house wrap or building paper.
 Use pan flashing to prevent damage to the subfloor.